 In many situations, organizations use a representative to interact with other parties on their behalf.
 For example, suppose a company (client) that wants to negotiate a contract with a supplier (real object).
-Instead of sending a large team to meet with the supplier, the company can hire a single representative to negotiate on their behalf.
-Here representative acts as a proxy for the company, who represent their interests and communicate with the supplier to reach an agreement.
+Instead of sending a large team to meet with the supplier, the company can hire a single smart representative to negotiate on their behalf.
+Here representatives act as a proxy for the company and communicate with the supplier to reach an agreement.

 public class Video {